 Terraform can be used to manage OVHcloud infrastructures.

-For that, you need to cherry-pick the correct terraform provider and resource.
+You need to select the correct Terraform provider and resource.
 Find more information in our Using Terraform with OVHcloud guide.

 Instructions